archudzik/orion/readme.md

 - **Accessibility Service Integration**: Works as an accessibility service to provide screen reading capabilities.
 - **Hover Button**: A floating button labeled **Read Screen** for easy access.
 - **AI-Powered**: Captures a snapshot of the current screen, sends it to Gemini AI, and reads the result aloud.
-- **Custom Configuration**: Easily configure settings by visiting a specific website to get an API token.
+- **Custom Configuration**: Easily configure your private settings by visiting a specific website to get an API token.

 ## Addressing Accessibility